datacenterdude/Bookframe/ROADMAP.md

 ## 🧭 Long-Term Vision

 BookFrame aims to become the **canonical, open, and continuously enriched source of truth** for all things books — across print, digital, and audio.
 Our goal is to unify metadata, empower community contributions, and enable discovery and automation at global scale.

+---

+## 🧑‍💻 Contributing

+Contributions to BookFrame are welcome!
+Please fork the repository, make your changes, and submit a pull request.

+---

+**Note:** Check out the [API Documentation](https://api.bookframe.org) for the latest API updates.